cb-314/evo_gl1tch/README.md

 works well only on jpeg files because other image formats are a lot less error resistant

+using the --autogen option, image selection is automated using various criteria, making the image generation almost automated. an elitist approach is used and the elite population is saved to jpegs every generation.

 ## requirements

 * PIL + Tk interface